Conditions of Carriage

 A maximum of two dogs at any time are normally allowed on any of our buses but this will be subject to the discretion of the driver.
 Similarly, if you wish to travel with two or more dogs, you will need permission from the driver.

 Other dogs (or a small animal) are welcome at the discretion of our drivers and, if they are permitted on board, they must be well behaved and of no danger or nuisance to other customers or our employees.
+The only dogs that are permitted on our coaches are assistance dogs.
 Dogs can be dangerous so, where appropriate, they must travel in accordance with the Dangerous Dogs Act.

 We reserve the right to ask you to leave the vehicle with your animal at any time if the driver feels that the animal in question is a danger to the driver, the passengers or you.
 If we do ask you to leave, you must do so at the time and place stated by the driver.
 We will have no liability to you as a result of the driver asking you to leave the bus or coach.